 North East local authority areas.

-Source: Annual Population Survey (ONS via Nomis).
-Next update: Jul 2025 Data information: Percentage of 16-64 population.
+Data information: Percentage of 16-64 population.
 Each rate is based on surveys over a 12 month period.
 This chart shows data for non-overlapping 12 month periods.
-Geography: North East combined authority (CA) area and England excluding London.
+Next update: Oct 2025.
+Geography: North East CA (combined authority) area and UK excluding London.

-Source: Annual Population Survey (ONS via Nomis).
-Next update: Jul 2025 Data information: Percentage of 16-64 population.
+Data information: Percentage of 16-64 population.
 Each rate is based on surveys over a 12 month period and data for smaller areas can be volatile over time.
-Geography: Combined authority (CA) areas, North East local authority (LA) areas, national comparisons.
+Next update: Oct 2025 Geography: Combined authority (CA) areas; national comparisons.

-Source: Annual Population Survey (ONS via Nomis).
-Next update: Jul 2025 Data information: Percentage of 16-64 population.
-Geography: Parliamentary constituency area data.
+Data information: Percentage of 16-64 population.
+Next update: Oct 2025 Geography: Parliamentary constituency area data.
 Some of the rates are based on fairly small sample sizes and are, therefore, not as robust as local authority or larger area data.

-Source: Annual Population Survey (ONS via Nomis).
-Next update: Jul 2025 Data information: Statistics sourced from a survey of individuals so the rates are based on estimates rather than counts and are subject to a degree of uncertainty.
-Geography: North East combined authority (CA) area and England excluding London.
+Data information: Statistics sourced from a survey of individuals so the rates are based on estimates rather than counts and are subject to a degree of uncertainty.
+Next update: Oct 2025 Geography: North East CA (combined authority) area; UK excluding London.

-Source: Annual Population Survey (ONS via Nomis).
-Next update: Jul 2025 Data information: Statistics sourced from a survey of individuals so the rates are based on estimates rather than counts and are subject to a degree of uncertainty.
-Geography: North East combined authority (CA) area.
+Data information: Statistics sourced from a survey of individuals so the rates are based on estimates rather than counts and are subject to a degree of uncertainty.
+Next update: Oct 2025.
+Geography: North East CA (combined authority) area.

-Source: Annual Population Survey (ONS via Nomis).
-Next update: Jul 2025 Data information: Percentage of 16-64 population.
+Data information: Percentage of 16-64 population.
 Each rate is based on surveys over a 12 month period.
 This chart shows data for non-overlapping 12 month periods.
-Geography: North East combined authority (CA) area.
+Next update: Oct 2025.
+Geography: North East CA (combined authority) area.

-Source: Annual Population Survey (ONS via Nomis).
-Next update: Apr 2025 Data information: Each total is based on surveys over a 12 month period.
+Data information: Each rate is based on surveys over a 12 month period.
 This chart shows data for non-overlapping 12 month periods.
-Geography: North East combined authority (CA) area.
+Next update: Oct 2025 Geography: North East CA (combined authority) area.

 The evidence hub includes other data reports that provide information about aspects of labour market.
 In particular, the economic inactivity report includes analysis of why people are not economically active.